BerkeleyLab/upcxx/INSTALL.md

 ### Supported Platforms

-UPC++ makes aggressive use of template meta-programming techniques, and requires a modern C++11/14 compiler and corresponding STL implementation.
+UPC++ makes aggressive use of template meta-programming techniques, and requires a modern C++ compiler and corresponding standard library implementation.

 The current release is known to work on the following configurations: